 I’ve been having a difficult time lately dealing with my toddler’s behavior.
-Not because she’s a bad girl (because she’s really not), but because it feels like shes everywhere at once and I’m scrambling to keep up.
+Not because she’s being “bad” (because she’s really not), but because it feels like shes everywhere at once and I’m scrambling to keep up.
 She has to touch everything!
-Sometimes I swear she has eight arms. 😩
+Sometimes I swear she has eight arms!

 She’s also developed quite the personality and is asserting her independence.
 She wants to do everything for herself which is wonderful, but also tough and exhausting and usually results in me getting hurt, which is when I start to feel I’m going to lose my cool.

-The other night she started to have a complete meltdown because it was close to bedtime and she was overtired and everything was setting her off.
+The other night she started to have a complete meltdown because it was close to bedtime and she was over tired and everything was setting her off.
 She started wailing, but instead of getting upset I decided to try humor instead.
-I grabed a blanket off the bed and started a game of peek-a-boo!
+I grabbed a blanket off the bed and started a game of peek-a-boo!
 I know it sounds funny, and I was acting like a complete fool, but it worked!

 She started cracking up and I was able to avoid the meltdown and continue getting her ready for bed in a playful way.
 Of course I have to change tactics a bit when she’s in need of actual discipline but when she’s just cranky or exhausted and doesn’t know what to with herself, I just switch to silly goofball mode and flip both our moods.